Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-4.md

 ## Pa11y Demo

 You may have noticed another demo `pa11y` has already been configured.
 The `pa11y` demo is used by Origami Build Tools to run [Pa11y](https://pa11y.org/).
-Pa11y is a command-line tool which we use to highlight any accessibility issues against the pa11y demo.
+Pa11y is a command-line tool which we run against the pa11y demo to find some common accessibility issues.
 When building components its important to add any variations to the pa11y demo to test for accessibility issues, such as low contrast or incorrect markup.
-As it's used to automate some accessibility tests, the pa11y demo is hidden from users in the [component registry](https://registry.origami.ft.com/components).
+The pa11y demo is for testing purposes only and is hidden from users in the [Origami Registry](https://registry.origami.ft.com/components).

 ## Other Demo Options

 There are other demo options we haven't covered so far.
-For example as well as the `demos` array `origami.json` may include [`demosDefaults`](https://origami.ft.com/spec/v1/manifest/#demosdefaults), which describe options to be applied to all demos.
-Among other settings, we can specify the demo Mustache template, Sass, and JavaScript file.
-To learn more, see the [Origami Manifest specification](https://origami.ft.com/spec/v1/manifest/) which has a full list of all demo options.
+For example as well as the `demos` array `origami.json` may include [`demosDefaults`](/spec/v1/manifest/#demosdefaults), which describe options to be applied to all demos.
+Among other settings we can specify the demo Mustache template, Sass, and JavaScript file.
+To learn more see the [Origami Manifest specification](/spec/v1/manifest/) which has a full list of all demo options.

 ## Part Five: JavaScript